-The Festival was first held in 2001 and is a celebration of the world’s oldest living culture.
-It’s where you can enjoy live music and traditional Aboriginal and Torres Strait Islander cultural performances, as well as hear panel discussions and participate in community forums on ATSI issues.
-Many popular musicians and other entertainers also appear on stage at the festival, and you can buy a huge range of indigenous-themed merchandise at the numerous stalls that are on display, including clothing, jewellery, art, craft and music.
+Many popular musicians and other entertainers also appear on stage at the festival, and you can buy a huge range of indigenous-themed merchandise at the numerous stalls that are on display; including clothing, jewellery, art, and craft.

-Camperdown is a suburb that’s 4 kilometres south-west of the Sydney CBD.
-It’s best to catch public transport (train or bus) to the Yabun Festival in Victoria Park because there are often road closures and special event clearways near the city on Australia Day.
-The Australia Day Council of NSW provides a free shuttle bus service at selected times between Circular Quay and the Yabun Festival.
+Camperdown is 4km south-west of the Sydney CBD.
+It’s best to catch public transport (train or bus) to the Yabun Festival because there are often road closures and special event clearways near the city on Australia Day.
+The Australia Day Council of NSW also provides a free shuttle bus service at selected times between Circular Quay and the Yabun Festival.